Leonor, Princess of Asturias

 Leonor was born during the reign of her paternal grandfather, King Juan Carlos I. She was educated at Santa María de los Rosales School, like her father; after finishing her secondary studies, she studied for an International Baccalaureate at the UWC Atlantic College in the Vale of Glamorgan in Wales, United Kingdom.
-On 17 August 2023, Leonor joined the General Military Academy to start her 3-year military education.

-In 2014, following her father's ascension to the throne after the abdication of her grandfather, Leonor was granted all the traditional titles of the heir to the Spanish crown.
+In 2014, following her father's accession to the throne after the abdication of her grandfather, Leonor was granted all the traditional titles of the heir to the Spanish crown.
 These are Princess of Asturias, Princess of Girona, Princess of Viana, Duchess of Montblanc, Countess of Cervera, and Lady of Balaguer.
-Leonor was formally proclaimed heir before the Cortes on 31 October 2023, her 18th birthday.
+Leonor was formally proclaimed heiress before the Cortes on 31 October 2023, her 18th birthday.

-Should Leonor ascend to the throne as expected, she will be Spain's first queen regnant since her fourth great-grandmother Isabella II, (Note: Leonor will become Spain's second queen regnant; or fourth, considering the dynastic unification of Spain's separate Crowns during the reigns of Isabella I and Joanna of Castile.
-The female monarchs of the constituent kingdoms of Spain – including Leonor's namesake, Queen Leonor of Navarre – are hereby not considered, as they reigned before the unification of Spain.) who reigned from 1833 to 1868.
+Before pursuing higher education, Leonor completed three years of military training, graduating as an officer in all three branches of the Spanish Armed Forces.
+Since September 2026, she has been studying Political Science at the Charles III University of Madrid.